List of Shameless (American TV series) characters: Neil Morton

 Neil Morton (Zack Pearlman) is a recurring character since season 7.
 He is Sierra's brother.
 He is a wheelchair user after a sports accident as a kid.
 He runs into Debbie at Patsy's Pie, as she starts to think he could give her a home to get her daughter back.
 They later attempt to marry to do so but are turned down by Frank and Fiona.
 While Debbie enjoyed being with him because of his honesty, she did not appear attracted to him.

 In Season 8, Neil starts to notice Debbie is taking advantage of him for her own gratification and tries many things to change that but nothing works.
 When Debbie sends her friend who was a nurse to care for Neil, he falls for her and promptly dumps Debbie, while calling her an awful person who wanted him for his money.
 He also ignores her warnings that the nurse is probably doing the same.

 Lucas Morton

 Lucas Morton (Cooper J. Friedman) is Sierra's son.
 He finds Sierra and Lip having sex in season 7.
 She is very protective of him because his father Charlie is a drug addict.
 Lip offers to babysit him while Sierra goes to a date with Charlie in season 8.

 Charlie

 Charlie (Chet Hanks) is Sierra's ex-boyfriend and Lucas' father.
 Sierra tries to keep him out of Lucas' life because of his drug addiction.
 In season 8, she decides to give him a new chance but breaks up with him when she finds out he impregnated another girl.

+Eddie

+Eddie (Levy Tran) is a co-worker of Lip's in season 8.
+She is the half sister of Mercy Galvez and half aunt to Xan Galvez.